CREESTL/PokerGame/docs/contracts/PoolController.md

 function freezeJackpot(uint256 amount) external nonpayable
 ```

-TODOLocks a part of jackpot to be paid to the player later in the future
+Locks a part of jackpot to be paid to the player later in the future